droidecahedron/nrf54l15_die_temp/README.md

 >The MSPL will reserve access to the TEMP peripheral if you are enabling Bluetooth in application.
 TEMP is used for clock calibration when the internal RC oscillator is selected as the clock source.
 Details [here](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/connectivity/bluetooth/bluetooth-ctlr-arch.html#nordic_semiconductor).
 >
 > In this case, you will use the nrfxlib API for MPSL to get the die temp via [mpsl_temperature_get()](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_mpsl_temp_ga0be40956c96a226af1083a476fe57148.html#ga0be40956c96a226af1083a476fe57148)
 >
+> Avoiding this, it will work 99% of the time, until you try to get the temp at the same time that LFOSC calibration is checked.
+>
 > One thing you will note is that *"This function must be executed in the same execution priority as mpsl_low_priority_process."*
 > `mpsl_low_priority_process()`